flybywiresim/docs/docs/fbw-a32nx/feature-guides/local-api-server.md

 Double click on the `local-server.exe` file to start the Local API Server.
 The Local API Server does not need any command line paramters and is configured completely by the configuration file.
 See [Local API Server Configuration](#local-api-server-configuration)

-**You will need to keep this window open and the Local API Server running to use the MCDU Web Interface**.
+**You will need to keep the Local API Server running to use remote web interfaces and local file features like co-routes**.

 !!! info "Local API Server Command Window"
     ![Local API Server Command Window](../assets/local-api-server/local-api-server-cmd-window.png "Local API Server Command Window"){loading=lazy}

 ## Local API Server Configuration

-The Local API configuration file can be found here:
+The Local API configuration file can be found in the `resources` folder of the addon:

 !!! note "Local API Server Configuration File"
     ![Local API Server Configuration File](../assets/local-api-server/configuration-properties-file.png "configuration-properties-file")